5 categories of food that jack sprat could eat on Thanksgiving

 2. The Vegetable Category – Jack Sprat Could Eat Vegetables

 The second category that Jack and his wife could eat is vegetables.
 This category includes any vegetable or 100% vegetable juice.
-Vegetables can be raw or cooked, canned, frozen, or picked fresh.
-They can be cut up, mashed, or whole.
-All vegetables are not the same, however.
+Vegetables can be raw, cooked, canned, frozen, or picked fresh.
+They can be cut up, mashed, or left whole.
+However, not all vegetables are the same.
 You can put them in sub-categories of:

 • Green